klpummell84/us-states-game/README.md

 **Other OS**:
 The file structure may be different on a mac or other OS so you may need to refer to the pyinstaller documentation for further information.

+**NOTE:**  After building you may need to move the .csv file and the .gif image file into the 'dist/' folder

 <i>Pyinstaller</i>: https://pyinstaller.org/en/stable/